 Diving in Palau

-With over 60 dive sites and 60 wrecks there is a huge variety in dive sites.
-Whether it be the strong currents found at Blue Corner, the beautiful hard coral gardens, the breathtaking soft corals of Big Drop-Off and Yellow Wall, or even the visually stunning Blue Holes, there are dive sites to wow any and everyone.
-With critters ranging from Manta Rays and sharks all the way down to Mandarinfish and nudibranchs, in Palau there is always something to look at.
+With over 60 dive sites and 60 wrecks, there is a huge variety in dive sites.
+Whether it be the strong currents found at Blue Corner, the beautiful coral gardens at Sandy Paradise or Ulong Channel, the colorful soft corals of Big Drop-Off and Yellow Wall, or awesome cathedral like Blue Holes, there is no shortage of dive sites to enjoy.
+Palau is famously home to resident Manta, mobula, eagle and sting rays, Hawksbills and green turtles, territorial Grey reef sharks, nurse sharks, Hammerheads, Bumphead Parrot fish, Napoleon Wrasse, enormous groupers, menacing dogtooth tuna, and shoals of jacks, trevaly, snappers and barracuda.
+If you look closer you’ll also find a wealth of macro life in colorful nudibranchs, Mandarinfish, ghost pipefish, cleaner shrimp, mantis shrimps, scorpion leaf fish and frogfish.
+In Palau there is always something to look at and much to dream about after each dive.
 Learn more about Palau’s dive sites.